muchisx/shopify-admin-postman/README.md

 If you're a first-time GraphQL user and just want to make mock requests to a store.
 I recommend you to start [here](https://www.shopify.com/partners/blog/getting-started-with-graphql).
 In short, install the [GraphQL Shopify App](https://shopify-graphiql-app.shopifycloud.com/login?itcat=partner_blog&itterm=getting_started_with_graphql) in your store and do requests from there so you can learn the shape of the queries.

+Alternatively, you can use Postman's GraphQL client in the Desktop version.

 # Collaboration